The Harriet Tubman Fellowship

 Harriet Tubman Fellows will participate in an in-person communications and policy advocacy training in Washington, D.C.
 They will also have access to resources to build their leadership and professional skills.
 The fellowship period is two years.
 Each lived-experience survivor fellow will benefit from:

-• A $10,000 tuition grant for formal training in the field of their choice
+• A $10,000 annual tuition grant for formal training in the field of their choice

 • A monthly $500 stipend